JosePamplona/Dockerized-Elixir-Workbench/README.md

     This will generate all the files and apply specific configurations.
     It can accept all option flags from the task `mix phx.new` like `--no-html` or `--no-esbuild` (Full task [phx.new](https://hexdocs.pm/phoenix/Mix.Tasks.Phx.New.html) documentation).

-    This command also generate schemas, changesets, context functions, tests,  migration files and configure `servers.json` & `pgpass` files with credentials for pgAdmin.
+    This command also generate schemas, changesets, context functions, tests and migration files.

 ## Deployment